Information about computer labs, software, hardware and training.

 University licensed software

-If you require specialist software that is not available from the Symantec Software Portal, you may request it via Service Now.
+If you require specialist software that is not available from the Software Centre, you may request it via the Research and Industry Team.
 Software that requires funding must be approved by the Research and Industry Team and your supervisor.
 Please ensure you discuss costs with you supervisor and seek approval prior to placing a request.

 Available for your personal computer